Instructions for Authors

 Case reports.
 The Journal of Invasive Cardiology no longer considers case reports for publication.

 Clinical Images.
 The Journal of Invasive Cardiology will publish interesting images with text no more than 300 words (including title, authors, and legends).
 No abstract or references are needed.
-Accompanying video is optional.
-Please go to http://www.editorialmanager.com/jic/default.aspx to upload your submission.
+Accompanying video is encouraged, but optional.
+Please go to http://www.editorialmanager.com/jic/ to upload your submission.

 Key words.
 Please choose 2–3 words from within the submission template pulldown menu to be used in order to cross reference the subject of your manuscript with the expertise of the review board.
 Reviewers will be chosen based upon these selections.

 References.
 References should be listed at the end of the manuscript.
 Numbered references must be cited, in order in the text.
 Use AMA reference style.
-A complete periodical reference includes 1) authors’ names (list all authors up to six, for seven or more authors, list first three followed by et al.); 2) title of article; 3) abbreviated journal name; 4) name of publisher; 5) year of publication; 6) volume number; 7) specific page numbers.
-For books include: 8) name of editor(s), if any; and 9) place of publication.
+A complete periodical reference includes (1) authors’ names (list all authors up to six, for seven or more authors, list first three followed by et al.; (2) title of article (please note that initial caps are used in the first word in title only); (3) abbreviated journal name; (4) year of publication; (5) volume number; (6) specific page numbers.
+For books, also include: (7) name of editor(s), if any; (8) place of publication; and (9) publisher.

 Periodical.
 (List all authors up to six, for seven or more authors, list first three followed by et al.);